aws-samples/aws-iot-robot/README.md

 The code and kit list in this repository enables the building of an AWS IoT and AWS Greengrass (v2) controlled Raspberry Pi robot.
 This repository provides the code and assets for an AWS IoT workshop - please refer to that workshop (URL TBC) for detailed build instructions.

-There are a number of physical components required to build the robot itself, and this has been done using readily available and low cost parts to hopefully give more people the opportunity to build their own IoT Robot (AWS IoT PiBot!).
+There are a number of physical components required to build the robot itself, and this has been done using readily available and low cost parts to hopefully give more people the opportunity to build their own IoT Robot.

 ## Introduction